ahmadiehsan/personal_docs/docs/software/system_development/oop/design_patterns/factory.md

 ## Simple Factory VS Factory Method

-Q: I’m still a bit confused about the difference between Simple Factory and Factory Method.
+Q: I'm still a bit confused about the difference between Simple Factory and Factory Method.
 They look very similar, except that in Factory Method, the class that returns the pizza is a subclass.
 Can you explain?

-A: You’re right that the subclasses do look a lot like Simple Factory; however, think of Simple Factory as a one-shot deal, while with Factory Method you are creating a framework that lets the subclasses decide which implementation will be used.
+A: You're right that the subclasses do look a lot like Simple Factory; however, think of Simple Factory as a one-shot deal, while with Factory Method you are creating a framework that lets the subclasses decide which implementation will be used.
 For example, the orderPizza() method in the Factory Method Pattern provides a general framework for creating pizzas that rely on a factory method to create the concrete classes that go into making a pizza.
 By subclassing the PizzaStore class, you decide what concrete products go into making the pizza that orderPizza() returns.
-Compare that with Simple Factory, which gives you a way to encapsulate object creation, but doesn’t give you the flexibility of Factory Method because there is no way to vary the products you’re creating.
+Compare that with Simple Factory, which gives you a way to encapsulate object creation, but doesn't give you the flexibility of Factory Method because there is no way to vary the products you're creating.

 ## Factory Method VS Abstract Factory